Proposal and Funding Requirements

 - Contact Information: Beginning with the primary contact/researcher, list the name; job title; institution; department and the primary responsibilities for each of the research team member(s) within the research.

 - Scope: Provide a detailed description of the research objective, its significance and any industries that could be impacted by the research (i.e., manufacturing, construction, healthcare).
 Please provide background information that helps to ascertain the gap in the knowledge intended to be fulfilled with the investigation.
-For the award winners, the information provided in this section will be used to inform the public about your research.
+For the award winner, the information provided in this section will be used to inform the public about your research.

 - Research Question: Describe the research hypothesis/question(s) to be addressed by your investigation.